libp2p/docs/content/guides/getting-started/browser-to-browser.md

 By the end of the guide, you should be familiar with the requisite libp2p and WebRTC protocols and concepts, and how to use them to establish libp2p connections between browsers.

-Since js-libp2p runs both in the browser,
+Since js-libp2p runs both in the browser and Node.js with WebRTC being supported in both, what's covered in this guide applies to using the WebRTC transport to dial browsers from Node.js.

 WebRTC is a set of open standards and Web APIs that enable Web apps to establish direct connectivity for audio/video conferencing and exchanging arbitrary data.
 Today, WebRTC is [adopted by most browsers](https://caniuse.com/?search=webrtc) and powers a lot of popular web conferencing apps.